 Data is the new oil.
 We’re now entering a new era of innovative modern information technology, in which the Internet of Things is on a rampant march of explosive growth and the importance of information and data is becoming increasingly prominent.
 Futuristic as IoT technology, you may be wondering who is the game-changer behind the IoT ecosystem that bridges the digital world to the physical one.
-That’s how IoT sensors(Internet of things sensors)- the backbone of IoT solutions – are coming into our sights.
+That’s how IoT sensors(Internet of Things sensors)- the backbone of IoT solutions – are coming into our sights.

 Internet of Things Sensors: the backbone of IoT Solutions

-Generally speaking, Internet of things sensors are pieces of hardware that detect changes in an environment and collect data.
+Generally speaking, Internet of Things sensors are pieces of hardware that detect changes in an environment and collect data.
 The sensor itself is useless, but it plays a vital role when we deploy it in an IoT ecosystem.
 IoT sensors serve to collect data, communicate and share them with the connected devices of the entire network.
 All of this collected data enables devices to run autonomously, thus making the entire ecosystem “smarter” every day.

 Being the foundation of an IoT ecosystem, sensors provide devices with the ability to collect data and make things happen.
 Without sensors detecting external information, IoT may become a useless heap of technology.
 Since there is a wide variety of IoT sensors, almost all the physical properties around us can be measured.
-Pretty much common sensors are now widely adopted in various fields including medical care, logistics, industrial, agriculture, transportation, tourism, disaster prevention, education, and many more.
+Pretty much common sensors are now widely adopted in various fields including medical care, logistics, industry, agriculture, transportation, tourism, disaster prevention, education, and many more.

 Classification of Internet of Things Sensors

-In fact, there are various classifications of Internet of things sensors depending on different principles.
+In fact, there are various classifications of Internet of Things sensors depending on different principles.
 Sensors can be classified according to their detection principle, output signal, energy relationship, and other considerations.
-Some of the Internet of things sensors are simple, and some are hard.
+Some of the Internet of Things sensors are simple, and some are hard.
 In the following passage, we’re going to group IoT sensors in a couple of ways.

 Detection (working) principle.
-IoT Sensors can vary in their different detection principle, which refers to the varied mechanism of chemical, biological and physical effects.
+IoT Sensors can vary in their different detection principle, which refers to the varied mechanism of chemical, biological, and physical effects.
 There are resistive, inductive, capacitive, magnetoelectric, photoelectric, piezoelectric, magnetoresistive, resonant, photoelectric, thermoelectric, nuclear radiation, and semiconductor sensors.

 Active and passive sensors.
-The division of active sensors and passive sensors depends on the energy relationship between the sensing element and the object being measured.
+The division between active sensors and passive sensors depends on the energy relationship between the sensing element and the object being measured.
 Active sensors can convert the input non-electric energy into electrical energy output and require no external power supply.
 Passive sensors are on the contrary.

 Contact and Non-Contact Sensors.
 The contact sensor regards the sensor itself and the measured object as one body, and there is no need to calibrate the sensors on the site.
-For non-contact sensors, the non-contact measurement can eliminate the influence of the sensor intervention and cause the measurement not to be affected, thus improving the accuracy if the measurement.
+For non-contact sensors, the non-contact measurement can eliminate the influence of the sensor intervention and cause the measurement not to be affected, thus improving the accuracy of the measurement.

 Different types of Internet of Things sensors